kahkengwong/CEP-IP_Framework/README.md

 ---

 ## 📚 Citation
-If you found this study useful, please cite the paper:
+If you found this study useful, please cite the preprint:

 **BibTeX:**
 ```bibtex